Your cart is currently empty!

 A note to US-based customers: All Lit Up is pausing print orders to the USA until further notice.
 Read more

-These poems by an author of Coptic (Egyptian Christian Orthodox) daughter of immigrants, depict, explore, and question the burden of Taslim (“Commandments”) on Coptic girls.
-Taslim is the “oral transmission of heritage and ancestral knowledge.”
-The poems highlight the ways in which diaspora Coptic women navigate taslīm or the responsibilities of transmitting ancestral knowledge while reckoning with its costs: deferred joy and pleasure until the afterlife, an almost compulsory notion of motherhood, and a gendered comportment of ascetic and martyr living, even in diaspora.
-Taslim in the insecure Christian minority of Egypt became a rigid bind in the immigrant communities abroad.
+This volume of pithy, defiant poetry and prose explore the burden of taslīm–an oral transmission of heritage and ancestral knowledge–on Coptic Orthodox women.
+These poems highlight the ways in which Coptic women navigate the responsibilities of transmitting ancestral knowledge while reckoning with its costs: deferred joy and pleasure until the afterlife, an almost compulsory notion of motherhood, and a gendered comportment of sacrifice and submission, even in diaspora.
+Taslīm in the Christian minority of Egypt becomes an even more rigid bind in immigrant communities abroad.
+This book is ultimately a feminist manifesto for freedom, and the choice to live and desire out loud.

 9781774151860